 The study is lead by Professor Martin Kussmann and Associate Professor Clare Wall.

 What does the study involve?

-Phase 1 of Nourish to Flourish will involve enrolling 40 babies from the greater Auckland area when they are between 2 and 3 months of age.
+Phase 1 of Nourish to Flourish will involve enrolling 40 babies from the greater Auckland area who have not started solids.

-The intervention will start between 4 and 6 months of age* when you decide to offer your baby their first food and your participation in the study will finish when your child turns 12 months of age (total study duration of 6 months).
+The intervention will start around 6 months of age* when you decide to offer your baby their first food and your participation in the study will finish when your child turns 12 months of age (total study duration of 6 months).